 This is the phase when the customer agrees on no more story cards for implementation.
 This is the phase where final documentation regarding the product can be done, believed that no more changes in the architecture, design or code are made.
 To make sure that the product has delivered the desired product, the system will be considered dead.
 It should keep the expenses within the limit for further development.

 The Team (Role and Responsibility)

-- Programmer: The programmer is one of the main bodies, he creates the code for the product and, keeps the code simple and definite to possibility.
+- Programmer: The programmer is one of the main bodies; he creates the code for the product and keeps the code simple and definite to possibility.
 The best way to code correctly is to communicate throughout with other programmers and teammates.
 It can be for knowing the exact requirements for the product.

-- Tester: The tester is responsible for running functional tests, he helps the customer to write functional tests.
-Testing is carried throughout (regularly) and testing tools are maintained.
+- Tester: The tester is responsible for running functional tests; he helps the customer to write functional tests.
+Testing is carried throughout (regularly), and testing tools are maintained.

 - Manager: He is the deciding body.
 The Manager keeps the team on track to get the work done.
-He is open to communication to team members regarding issues team facing during development.
+He is open to communication to team members regarding issues the team facing during development.
 He makes sure the work is progressing smoothly until the project is delivered.

 This has been a guide to Agile programming.
 Here we discuss the Functioning and the team role and responsibility of Agile programming.
 You may also have a look at the following articles to learn more –